b4yuan/sefa_classroom/README.md

   - Generate and copy the token
   - Paste token into _config.JSON_

 Other parameters are set by the system.
-These are the name of the tag that references submitted homeworks _(final_ver)_, the name of the file to which the grade and feedback are written _(gradeReport.txt)_, the location of the master list of homework directories as well as the location of the assignment data JSON file, configuration JSON file, and grade CSV file _(/profFiles)_, the directory in which repositories are cloned _(/clones)_, and the directory in which grade reports are intially created _(/grades)_
+These are the name of the tag that references submitted homeworks _(final_ver)_, the name of the file to which the grade and feedback are written _(gradeReport.txt)_, the location of the master list of homework directories as well as the location of the assignment data JSON file, configuration JSON file, and grade CSV file _(/profFiles)_, the directory in which repositories are cloned _(/clones)_, and the directory in which grade reports are intially created _(/grades)_.
+You do not need to change these unless desired.

 ### Running the System
 As a user, everything is ran from runSystem.py.
 This is the core script of the system as it integrates all functions into one process.